keithalewis/fs/README.md

 Some cash flows are a function of the instrument issuer.
 Stocks have dividends, bonds have coupons, futures have margin accounts.
-There are also ancilliary cash flows such as broker fees and taxes.
+There are also ancillary cash flows such as broker fees and taxes.

 Managing risk involves models of what can happen in the future and how dynamic trading can tailor future cash flows.

 ## Who

-### Issuers
+### Issuer

 Financial _securities_ are issued by companies to raise capital.